 STORY STRUCTURE OF THE SILENCE OF THE LAMBS

-The investigator in these stories is usually a journalist or amateur investigator.
+Silence Of The Lambs is the daughter of this movement, written in the 1980s.
 Clarice Starling is not exactly amateur but she is naive because of her freshness and youth and because she is still a graduate student.
 These stories are conservative in their message (like all thrillers): Bad people cause bad events.
 Good people identify and defeat them.

 - Starts with an injustice which is externally motivated rather than internally — Clarice receives a call to action.
 She is being sent on a mission by a man she must obey, though she doesn’t know exactly what the mission is at first.
 The mission is to stop serial killers, and one in particular.
 The injustice is clear: women are being tortured then murdered.

 - Overconfident investigation — Clarice has shades of overconfidence.
 She is a proud graduate of UVa, so she tells Hannibal’s slimy doctor, but this is tempered by the fact she is being objectified because she is a young woman and the man deserves what he gets.
 I put it to you that female characters can’t be written to be as cocky as male characters without losing likability.

 - Midpoint disaster — Hannibal murders two guards, the ambulance staff, a tourist and makes a clean escape.

 - Overconfident Investigative Crusade — The FBI are confident they have cracked Hannibal’s code and blunder overconfidently towards the killer.
 Clarice’s boss even calls her to tell her everything has been solved, counting his chickens before they’ve quite hatched.